SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/thehive.md

 ## 5. Troubleshoot

-1. Verify Sekoia feed artefact in Cortex (see previous section)
+1. Verify a `Sekoia feed artefact in Cortex` (see previous section)

-2. Check the jobs in _Jobs History_ tab to see if the observable or indicator have been retrieved AND compare in Sekoia.io
+2. Check the jobs in _Jobs History_ tab to see if the observable or indicator have been retrieved AND compare this artefact in Sekoia.io

 ## 6. Other resources